Most Beloved Endangered Animals in the Rainforest

 Endangered Animals of the Rainforest

-Every year, more and more of the rainforest is destroyed by both natural and preventable means.
-Unfortunately, the larger the loss of tropical forests, the more homes of animals are lost.
+Every year, more and more of the rainforest dwindles by both natural and preventable means.
+Unfortunately, the more significant the loss of tropical forests, the more homes of animals are lost.
 The only protection we can give them is to provide them with more areas where they can call home, to prevent these endangered animals from becoming extinct.